Salvador Panelo

-Salvador "Sal" San Buenaventura Panelo (born September 23, 1946) is a Filipino lawyer who served as President Rodrigo Duterte's Chief Presidential Legal Counsel (2016–2021) and Presidential Spokesperson (2018–2020).
+Salvador San Buenaventura Panelo (born September 23, 1946) is a Filipino lawyer who served as President Rodrigo Duterte's Chief Presidential Legal Counsel (2016–2021) and Presidential Spokesperson (2018–2020).
 He was also the legal adviser during Duterte's 2016 presidential campaign.
 As a private lawyer, he has handled cases involving politicians and other controversial personalities.
 He is a former director of the Integrated Bar of the Philippines (IBP).

-Panelo ran for senator in the May 2022 election under the PDP-Laban party, but lost.
+Panelo ran for senator in the May 2022 election under the party PDP–Laban, but lost.
 He was later named by fellow senatorial candidate Robin Padilla as his legislative adviser and mentor in the Senate.

 Early life and education

 Panelo was born in Naga, Camarines Sur to an Ilocano father from Tubao, La Unión and a Bicolano mother from Camarines Sur.
 He studied elementary school at the Murphy Elementary School and high school at the Roosevelt Memorial High School (AY 1959–1962).
-He earned his BS in Political Science and BA English degrees at University of Nueva Cáceres.
+He earned his BA in Political Science and BA English degrees at University of Nueva Cáceres.
 He moved to Manila to go to the University of the Philippines College of Law for his law education.
 As a student at the University of the Philippines Diliman and a member of the Sigma Rho fraternity, he was involved in student activism during the pre-martial law period.
 He stayed at the University of the Philippines and completed law school in 1974.
 He passed the Philippine Bar Examination the same year.